AirielleRandolf/2QProjMagnesiumDelaCruz/README.md

 -Added "About Me" page found in the footer<br>
 -Added Effects page<br>
 -Overhauled the whole site's design when viewed on phones and small devices<br>
--Changed social media links to image sprites from premade FontAwesome icons<br>
+-Changed social media links from premade FontAwesome icons to image sprites<br>
 -Added a few pink hues around the site

 <br><br><br><br>